The Mystery of Edwin Drood (musical): Concept

-In writing the book, Holmes deliberately chose not to imitate Dickens' writing style, as he felt it would be too bleak for the show he envisioned.
+In writing the book, Holmes deliberately chose not to imitate Dickens's writing style, as he felt it would be too bleak for the show he envisioned.
 Instead, he employed the device of a "show-within-a-show."
-The cast members of Drood do not specifically play Dickens' characters.
-They are music hall players performing as Dickens' characters.
-This device allowed for the incorporation of a great deal of light comedy, not in Dickens' novel, and several musical numbers unrelated to the original story.
+The cast members of Drood do not specifically play Dickens's characters; rather, they are music hall players performing as Dickens's characters.
+This device allowed for the incorporation of light comedy, which was not present in the original novel, and several musical numbers unrelated to the original story.
 Holmes explained his decision, stating, "This is not Nicholas Nickleby set to music – it's not a Dickensian work.
-It's light and fun and entertaining.
+It's light fun and entertaining.
 But I hope – I think – that Dickens would have enjoyed it."
-Holmes also noted that the show “has the same relationship to Dickens that Kiss Me Kate does to The Taming of the Shrew."
+Holmes also noted that the show “has the same relationship to Dickens that Kiss Me, Kate does to The Taming of the Shrew."

 Most inventively, Holmes used a novel method to determine the play’s outcome: audience voting.
-At a break in the show, the audience votes on (i) who killed Drood, if he was killed; (ii) the identity of the mysterious Dick Datchery, and (iii) which two characters will become romantically involved creating a happy ending.
-Since every audience differs in temperament, the outcome is theoretically unpredictable, even to the actors who must quickly tally the votes and perform the chosen ending (although some smaller companies will "fix" the results to limit the number of possible endings).
+At a break in the show, the audience votes on who killed Drood, the identity of the mysterious Dick Datchery, and which two characters will become romantically involved, creating a happy ending.
+Since every audience differs in temperament, the outcome is theoretically unpredictable, even to the actors, who must quickly tally the votes and perform the chosen ending (although some smaller companies will "fix" the results to limit the number of possible endings).
 This device required Holmes to write numerous short endings to cover every possible voting outcome.

 Deviations from the novel

-There are several differences between the musical and its source material.
-The tone of Dickens' original book was somewhat bleak (as was Dickens' style), whereas the show is considerably more lighthearted and played for comedy.
-The most notable difference in characterization involves Jasper: though Dickens' character is undoubtedly repressed and troubled, he is not depicted with the full-fledged split personality that he appears to have in the musical.
-Several minor characters are omitted, and the roles of others are expanded.
-In the musical, Bazzard is Crisparkle's assistant, whereas in the novel he is employed by Rosa's guardian, Mr. Grewgious.
-Meanwhile, in order to increase the interactivity of the play and introduce doubt as to who the murderer is, the musical omits several of the novel's clues that Jasper is the killer and fabricates new clues pointing at other suspects, with an explanation given in-text that if Jasper is obviously the killer then the story would not be a mystery.
+There are several differences between the musical and the Dickens novel.
+The most obvious is tone.
+The original episodes, consistent with Dickens’s style, were bleak.
+Holmes made the show more lighthearted and comedic.
+There are also differences in characters.
+The most notable is Jasper, who Dickens undoubtedly repressed and troubled.
+Holmes made him a full-fledged split personality, omitting several of the novel's clues that Jasper is the killer, fabricating new clues implicating other suspects, and explaining that there would be no mystery if Jasper were the obvious killer.
+Holmes also omitted several minor characters and expanded the roles of others.
+For example, Bazzard is employed by Rosa's guardian, Mr. Grewgious, in the novel, but he is Crisparkle's assistant in the musical.